apollo

 Paro 20 mg Tablet may cause decreased libido (sex drive), impotence (erectile dysfunction), abnormal ejaculation and problems with orgasm.
 Consult your doctor if you have any concerns regarding this.

-Dry mouth could be a side-effect of Paro 20 mg Tablet .
-Limiting caffeine intake, avoiding smoking and mouthwashes containing alcohol, drinking water regularly and chewing sugar-free gum/candy might stimulate saliva and prevent drying of the mouth.
+Dry mouth could be a side effect of Paro 20 mg Tablet .
+Limiting caffeine intake, avoiding smoking and mouthwashes containing alcohol, drinking water regularly, and chewing sugar-free gum/candy may stimulate saliva and prevent mouth dryness.

-People taking antidepressants such as Paro 20 mg Tablet are more likely at risk of developing suicidal thoughts.
+People taking antidepressants such as Paro 20 mg Tablet are more likely to develop suicidal thoughts.
 Talk to your doctor immediately if you have thoughts of harming or killing yourself.

 Consult your doctor before taking tamoxifen (used to treat cancer) along with Paro 20 mg Tablet as Paro 20 mg Tablet might make tamoxifen less effective.